Search This Blog

 PLACES TO EXPLORE AROUND AJANTA-ELLORA

-• Ajanta view point
+• Ajanta viewpoint

-• Ellora caves- 30 km from city.
+• Ellora caves- 30 km from the city.

 • Grishneshwar temple- 2 km from Aurangabad city.